Our Purposes

 02

-Training and rehabilitation strategies to improve movement characteristics and performance outcomes.
+developing training strategies to improve movement characteristics and performance outcomes.

 Studies are conducted outside laboratory settings and in competition environments (often in controlled situations) to investigate the effects of personal characteristics (e.g., sleep quality, cortical activity, blood metabolites, lower limb asymmetry) and contextual conditions (e.g., warm-up and recovery strategies, perception, sensory feedback, and training) on sports movement performance.